Ford 6R transmission: Planetary gearset concept

-Combined Parallel and Serial Coupled Gearset Concept For More Gears And Improved Cost-Effectiveness

-Main Objectives
+Improved fuel economy

-The main objective in replacing the predecessor model was to improve vehicle fuel economy with extra speeds and a wider gear span to allow the engine speed level to be lowered (downspeeding).
-The layout brings the ability to shift in a non-sequential manner – going from gear 6 to gear 2 in extreme situations simply by changing one shift element (actuating clutch E and releasing brake A).
+The main objective in replacing the predecessor model was to improve vehicle fuel economy with extra speeds and a wider gear span to allow the engine speed level to be lowered (downspeeding), which is a decisive factor in improving energy efficiency and thus reducing fuel consumption.
+In addition, the lower engine speed level improves the noise-vibration-harshness comfort and the exterior noise is reduced.
+It has a torque converter lock-up for all 6 forward gears, which can be fully disengage when stationary, largely closing the fuel efficiency gap between vehicles with automatic and manual transmissions.

-Extent
+Reduced manufacturing complexity

-In order to increase the number of ratios, ZF has abandoned the conventional design method of limiting themselves to pure in-line epicyclic gearing and extended it to a combination with parallel epicyclic gearing.
-This was only possible thanks to computer-aided design and has resulted in a globally patent for this gearset concept.
+In order to avoid a further increase in manufacturing complexity while expanding the number of gear ratios, ZF switched from the conventional design method—in which the planetary gearset concept was limited to a purely serial or in-line power flow—to a more modern design method that utilizes a planetary gearset concept with combined parallel and serial power flow.
+This was only possible thanks to computer-aided design and has resulted in a globally patented gearset concept.
 The 6R is based on the 6HP from ZF, which was the first transmission designed according to this new paradigm.
 After gaining additional gear ratios only with additional components, this time the number of components has to decrease while the number of ratios still increase.
-The progress is reflected in a much better ratio of the number of gears to the number of components used compared to existing layouts.
+The resulting progress is reflected in a much better ratio of the number of gears to the number of components used compared to existing layouts.